 The model also demonstrates a kind of wealth inequality, with some agents accumulating sugar faster than others.
 But it would be hard to say anything specific about the distribution of wealth because it is not “stationary”; that is, the distribution changes over time and does not reach a steady state.

 However, if we give the agents finite lifespans, the model produces a stationary distribution of wealth.
-And then we can run experiments to see what effect the parameters and rules have on this distribution.
+Then we can run experiments to see what effect the parameters and rules have on this distribution.

-In this version of the model, agents have an age that gets incremented each time step, and a random lifespan that is uniform from 60 to 100.
+In this version of the model, agents have an age that gets incremented each time step, and a random lifespan chosen from a uniform distribution between 60 to 100.
 If an agent’s age exceeds its lifespan, it dies.

-When an agent dies, from starvation or old age, it is replaced by a new agent with random attributes, so the total population is constant.
+When an agent dies, from starvation or old age, it is replaced by a new agent with random attributes, so the number of agents is constant.

-Starting with 250 agents, which is close to carrying capacity, I ran the model for 500 steps.
-After each 100 steps, I plot the distribution of sugar accumulated by the agents.
+Starting with 250 agents (which is close to carrying capacity) I run the model for 500 steps.
+After each 100 steps, I plot the cumulative distribution function (CDF) of sugar accumulated by the agents.
+We saw CDFs in Section ??.
 Figure ?? shows the results on a linear scale (left) and a log-x scale (right).

 After about 200 steps (which is twice the longest lifespan) the distribution doesn’t change much.
 And it is skewed to the right.